andrewschmidt-a/azure-iot-edge-research/iot-edge-image/README.md

 NOTE: you may experience problems with blocked protocols in a 3M Corporate network

-You can not run a check
+You can now run a check
 ```
 sudo iotedge check
 ```